 Research Learning Outcomes Assessment: The department tracks and evaluates student research and/or creativity outcomes.
 Student course goals, assignments and summative assessments include research and/or creativity.

 Community Engagement: The department seeks community partnerships, and seeks opportunities to align its research/creativity/entrepreneurship goals with community needs.

 Interdisciplinary Connections: The department seeks collaborative connections with other disciplines and promotes interdisciplinary research, innovation, entrepreneurship and creativity activities.

 The grant award may be used to sponsor student research-based activities, covering costs such as:

-- Research supplies, materials or software
+- Research resources, supplies, materials or software

-- Departmental student research-related event-organizing fees
+- Departmental student research-related activity-organizing

-- Selected student researchers membership fees for specialized organizations
+- Selected student researchers’ membership fees for specialized organizations

-- Funds are disbursed on the first day for the fiscal year for which the award is made
+Funds are disbursed on the first day for the fiscal year for which the award is made.

 Reporting and Project Dissemination